project-imas/encrypted-core-data/README.md

   - SRG-APP-000129-MAPP-000029  Severity-CAT II: The mobile application must implement automated mechanisms to enforce access control restrictions which are not provided by the operating system

 # Caveat
 This library is a work in progress and will probably not work in every case or with highly complex models.
 There is also what I believe to be a bug in the implementation of `NSIncrementalStoreNode` and its use through the Core Data framework.
 I have an open DTS ticket with Apple and am working on this.
-The issue can be seen by changing the value of and searching for `USE_CUSTOM_NODE_CACHE` in `CMDEncryptedSQLiteStore.m`.
+The issue can be seen by changing the value of and searching for `USE_CUSTOM_NODE_CACHE` in `EncryptedStore.m`.

 # Project Setup
   * When creating the project make sure **Use Core Data** is selected